 Family Fun Box

-With summer fast approaching, you may be looking at kid-friendly activities, summer camps, swim lessons.
+Normally around this time, many of us would be researching summer camps, swim lessons, art and music classes.
+Anything to keep our kids occupied, interested and happy during the summer.
 Keeping the kids busy and occupied and less sloth-like, while also trying to maintain a marginal level of sanity for everyone.

 Enter The Family Fun Box.